DENIM NOSTALGIA

 1940s

-A new chapter unfolded during World War II in 1940s.
-The American GIs brought their denim pants with them overseas.
-Nothing new was being produced due to shortage of the raw materials, so they were limited in number while the demand was rising.
+Nothing new was being produced due to raw material shortages, so they were limited in number, yet demand soared.
 The end of the war marked a change in how they were perceived - jeans were now less associated with workwear and more with leisure wear.

 1950s